osteele/vscode-p5server/README.md

   open URL's in various browsers.
 * I learned a lot from reading the source code to the [vscode-project-manager extension](https://github.com/alefragnani/vscode-project-manager).
+* The What's New page uses the HTML structure and the CSS from the GitHub Desktop web site.

 ## License